ADHD Treatment in Long Beach, California

 Outpatient Levels of Care

-Partial Hospitalization Program
+Partial Hospitalization Program (PHP)

 - Case management

-Intensive Outpatient Program
+Intensive Outpatient Program (IOP)

-- Focus on coping skills and community reintegration
+- Focused coping skills

-- Receive continued medication management and support
+- Continued medication management and support

-Whether you’re in our inpatient or outpatient setting, our Medical Director oversees all medication protocols.
+Whether you’re in our inpatient or outpatient setting, our medical director oversees all medication protocols.

 Aftercare & Opt-In Patient Follow-Up